 Not before December 2019 Reason if Key Decision Equalities implications - An Equalities Impact Assessment will be undertaken should a loan application be received.
 Data Protection implications - To enable KCC to administer the Kent and Medway Business Fund, it is required to hold personal details about the borrower.
 KCC also collects anonymised information about protected characteristics as part of its Equalities Impact Assessment monitoring.
-Reason if this decision has been delayed/withdrawn from a previous plan Section 3 -- Who is to be consulted, how and when, (The Duty to Inform/consult/Involve) including relevant scrutiny councillors Consultees The proposed Key Decision will be discussed at the Growth, Economic Development and Communities Cabinet Committee on 28 November 2019.
+Reason if this decision has been delayed/withdrawn from a previous plan Section 3 - Who is to be consulted, how and when, (The Duty to Inform/consult/Involve) including relevant scrutiny councillors Consultees The proposed Key Decision will be discussed at the Growth, Economic Development and Communities Cabinet Committee on 28 November 2019.
 Section 4 - Responsible Officer - Who to contact for more information.
 Your name, Your Service, Your phone number and email address: The loan of £5.3m will be capital funding allocated from non KCC funding sources (that is, the SELEP Growing Places Fund).
 KCC estimates that there will be revenue costs associated with application processing, appraisal, valuation and legal costs: these can be confirmed at the application stage.
 There will also be an ongoing administrative cost to KCC related to monitoring over the period of the loan, which would be covered by an administration charge levied on the borrower.
-Support documents NOT BEFORE 11 DECEMBER 2019 BY CABINET / CABINET MEMBER Responsible Cabinet Member - Cabinet Member for Community and Regulatory Services Reference No: KCC must comply with the Civil Contingencies Act 2004 and in doing so, be guided by the Resilience Risk Register which identifies coastal, fluvial and surface water flooding as key risks to Kent.
-Key Yes Section 1 - the decision needed, how it relates to the Council's Corporate Outcomes and the Costs and risks involved.
+Support documents NOT BEFORE 11 DECEMBER 2019 BY CABINET / CABINET MEMBER Responsible Cabinet Member - Cabinet Member for Environment Reference No: None Key Yes Section 1 - the decision needed, how it relates to the Council's Corporate Outcomes and the Costs and risks involved.
 Title: